 Main Subheading: Understanding Experimental Probability

 The foundation of experimental probability lies in the repetition of an experiment or trial, and the careful observation and recording of the outcomes.
-Each repetition is called a trial, and the event being observed is noted as either a success or a failure.
+Because of that, each repetition is called a trial, and the event being observed is noted as either a success or a failure.
 The more trials conducted, the more reliable the experimental probability becomes, as the sample size increases and the results tend to converge toward the true probability.
 This process is essential for making informed predictions in fields ranging from science and engineering to business and sports.

 Comprehensive Overview